Purpose of the Award

 - Nominees need not be associated with an educational institution; however, teaching information science must represent a significant work responsibility although it need not occur within the traditional classroom.
 Workshops, speeches, publications, and presentations, in addition to academic courses, can also be used to teach information science.

-- Prior award winners and current members of the Education and Professional Advancement Committee are not eligible.
+- Prior award winners, current members of the Awards & Honors Committee and current members of the Board of Directors are not eligible.

 Submissions will be judged on the following criteria:

 - Evidence of sustained and unique contributions to teaching information science;

 - Impact on students, colleagues, and institutions.